-The TB8100 base station is designed to be very reliable and should require little maintenance.
+The TB8100 BSS is designed to be very reliable and should require little maintenance.
 However, performing regular checks will prolong the life of the equipment and prevent problems from happening.

-It is beyond the scope of this manual to list every check that you should perform on your base station.
+It is beyond the scope of this manual to list every check that you should perform on your BSS.
 The type and frequency of maintenance checks will depend on the location and type of your system.
 The checks and procedures listed below can be used as a starting point for your maintenance schedule.

-Remote Monitoring

-You can monitor the performance of your TB8100 base station remotely by using the Service Kit and Alarm Center software provided with the equipment.
-You can use the Service Kit to configure the base station to generate alarms when its performance falls outside your own pre-defined limits.
+Remote Monitoring You can monitor the performance of your TB8100 BSS remotely by using the Service Kit and Alarm Center software provided with the equipment.
+You can use the Service Kit to configure the BSS to generate alarms when its performance falls outside your own pre-defined limits.
 Refer to the Service Kit and Alarm Center documentation for more details.

-Performance Checks

-We suggest you monitor the following operational parameters using the Service Kit:
+- Performance Checks We suggest you monitor the following operational parameters using the Service Kit:

 - VSWR

 - DC input voltage, especially on transmit

 - receiver sensitivity

 - the setting of the receiver gate opening

 - any temperature alarms.

-These basic checks will provide an overview of how well your base station is operating.
+These basic checks will provide an overview of how well your BSS is operating.

-There are no special maintenance requirements for the reciter.
+- ReciterThere are no special maintenance requirements for the reciter.
 You may, however, choose to recalibrate the TCXO frequency periodically.
-Refer to the Calibration Kit documentation for more details.

-There are no special maintenance requirements for the PA.

-PMU

-There are no special maintenance requirements for the PMU.
-However, if you are using battery back-up, you should check the batteries regularly in accordance with the manufacturer's recommendations.

-Ventilation

-The TB8100 base station has been designed to have a front-to-back cooling airflow.
-We strongly recommend that you periodically check and maintain the ventilation requirements described in "Ventilation" on page 93 to ensure a long life and trouble-free operation for your base station.
+Refer to the Calibration Kit documentation for more details. - PA There are no special maintenance requirements for the PA. - PMU There are no special maintenance requirements for the PMU.
+However, if you are using battery back-up, you should check the batteries regularly in accordance with the manufacturer's recommendations. - VentilationThe TB8100 BSS has been designed to have a front-to-back cooling airflow.
+We strongly recommend that you periodically check and maintain the ventilation requirements described in "Ventilation" on page 78 to ensure a long life and trouble-free operation for your BSS.

-Cooling Fans

-The cooling fans have a long service life and have no special maintenance requirements.
-You can use the Service Kit to configure the base station to generate an alarm if either of the cooling fans fails.
+Cooling FansThe cooling fans have a long service life and have no special maintenance requirements.
+You can use the Service Kit to configure the BSS to generate an alarm if either of the cooling fans fails.
 Refer to the Service Kit and Alarm Center documentation for more details.